ceglablokdeep/human_genome_LCRs/README.md

 # human_genome_LCRs
-Low-complexity regions in the human genome
+Patterns of low-complexity regions in human genes